JustLeader69420/mmx-marlin-custom/README.md

          - Check line 2648, which links to the language pack, which you create in Language.cpp too, copy a pack and change the language code before all the variables, vscode has got you covered, you can select all the variables and in the Ctrl+F find menu, you can tell it to replace within selection.
          - You then need to create the language file, it should be in the Language folder with all the other ones, and included in Language.cpp at the top.
       - You have to add it to the menu, see file Language.h from line 6, this enum list also determines the order the languages are cycled in the language settings button.
  - Status information moved to top of screen next to ready message to free up 2 icon spaces (toggleable, see Marlin/Configuration.h)
  - Added CFW version to info menu
- - Change long touch time in touch_process.cpp to not have to wait 3-5 business days in order to delete a file (not sure where else this might be used)
+ - Changed long touch time in touch_process.cpp to not have to wait 3-5 business days in order to delete a file (not sure where else this delay might be used)
+ - Added custom functions menu
+   - Find under main status screen > Functions, or if using old status screen, under main status screen > Menu > Settings > Functions
+   - Added button to resume print after M600 pause when not printing from inserted media (ex.
+OctoPrint/USB)
+   - Added button to calibrate touchscreen without having to create the reset.txt file
+     - might be a little buggy
+       - I believe that at the moment the machine crashes and reboots when there is no action
- - \+ there might be a few more, I try to add changes to the list when I make them
+ - \+ there might be a few more changes, I try to add them to the list when they are finished

 ## Notes:
  - The firmware is by default set for the alloy hotend